Marywood University Policy & Procedure Information

 - Employees may donate up to the lesser of 70 hours or the value of two weeks leave time per fiscal year, provided that the donor has at least the value of five days remaining of his/her own combined sick, personal, and vacation days after the donation.

-- Employees who submit voluntary resignations or retirements may donate up to the value of their unused leave time upon termination.
-Unused leave time includes sick, personal and vacation days.
+- Employees who submit voluntary resignations or retirements may donate the balance of their unused personal and vacation days upon termination.

 - Donations are made to the bank, not to a specific individual.